 The faculty and readers include 2016 Pulitzer Prize winning poet Peter Balakian; fiction writers Brock Clarke, Brian Hall, CJ Hauser, and Naomi Jackson; creative nonfiction writers Bill Barich, Jennifer Brice, and David Ryan; and poets Bruce Smith and Javier Zamora.
 For more information visit our website at www.colgate.edu/writersconference.

 Morning craft talks & workshops.
 Individual consultation with workshop instructor in the afternoon.
 Late afternoon participant readings and talks on publishing, storytelling.
 Evening readings by instructors & guests.
 Late night social events.

 Group Size or S:T Ratio

 Rates include room and board for the week.
-See website for day student rates.
+(See website for commuter rates.)

 Hamilton, New York